Walking Gear and Equipment

 This is the walking gear that we bring.

-Hiking clothes - In summer we wear light-weight cotton hiking pants and in winter we have warmer hiking pants.
-If you have pants that you use only for hiking, you don't get your regular clothes muddy.
-Choose pants that will wash and dry quickly.
+Hiking clothes - In summer we wear light-weight cotton hiking trousers and in winter we have warmer hiking trousers.
+If you have trousers that you use only for hiking, you don't get your regular clothes muddy.
+Choose trousers that will wash and dry quickly.
 In summer we either wear t-shirts or light cotton shirts.
 In winter we wear zip up fleeces.

 Sun hat - England is not famous for its strong sun, but it is frequently sunny in the summer and you need a hat.
 Steve wears a Tilley hat and I have a light cotton hat with a wide brim.

-Day backpack - We each have a small (20 liter) day pack with good padding on the back, padded shoulder straps and a hip/waist belt.
-Look for one with an outside pocket for your water bottle (so it is easy to get at).
+Day backpack - We each have a small (20-25 liter) day pack with good padding on the back, padded shoulder straps and a hip/waist belt.

 Walking poles - Not essential, but they make walking easier.
-They help you In the Cotswolds we usually walk with one pole, not with two.
+In the Cotswolds we usually walk with one pole, not with two.
 For more serious hiking, like in Switzerland, we use two poles, but the easy hiking in the Cotswolds, one pole is enough to help.

 Miscellaneous - Whistle (for emergencies), flashlight, compass, first aid kit (antiseptic cream and a few bandages), small packs of kleenex (for trips to the woods), granola bars.